jinzhu8/robotics-can-sensor-board/docs/design.md

 An initial fixed resistance of 10 kΩ will be evaluated for the divider.
 The resulting voltage is read by the microcontroller ADC and used as the feedback signal for the gripper force controller.
 The final resistor value and any additional filtering or signal conditioning will be determined after selecting the microcontroller/ADC and evaluating the expected sensor operating range.

 MCU and interfaces:
+- Selected the RP2040 as the project microcontroller.
+- Chosen for its integrated ADC, USB connectivity, GPIO, processing capability, and available hardware documentation.
+- The design will account for the ADC's effective resolution rather than assuming ideal 12-bit performance.

 Motor driver: